Paradise Garden Buffet at the Flamingo: Prices & Hours 2023

 Lastly, the Paradise Garden charges kids 10 and over the same as adults.
 It’s odd.
 A tween will get chased off by security just walking by the slot machine area.
 But at the cashier stand, Caesars Entertainment decides to count them adults.

 Another thing going for it is that the Paradise buffet has a very reasonably priced brunch buffets.
-Maybe not in terms of places like Golden Corral, but for being in the heart of the Las Vegas Strip, the Flamingo’s brunch buffet is very affordable, with weekday brunches costing just twenty dollars.
+Maybe not in terms of places like Golden Corral, but for being in the heart of the Las Vegas Strip, the Flamingo’s brunch buffet is very affordable.

 Paradise Garden Brunch Buffet